Lu Salentu: lu sule, lu mare, lu ientu (Salento: the sun, the sea, the wind) is the local saying to describe this land.

 There are more than 250 Km of coast, the east coast is mainly rocky with many old fortifications while the west coast is mainly flat with sandy beaches.

-The Adriatic Coast
+The Adriatic Coast in Salento

-Heading north along the Adriatic coast we can admire a long stretch of coast of extraordinary beauty and unspoiled nature, characterized by cliff which fall sheer into the sea and alternate with inlets and natural coves and grottoes.
+Heading north along the Adriatic coast we admire a long stretch of coast of extraordinary beauty and unspoiled nature, characterized by cliff which fall sheer into the sea and alternate with inlets and natural coves and grottoes.

 In the beautiful town of Castro, in front of a deep blue sea, there are the most beautiful rocky grottoes, the Zinzulusa grottoes with the entrance facing the sea.
 This stretch of coast is famous for the clear deep blue sea and the possibility of deep-sea diving.